ComedicChimera/whirlwind/docs/memory-model.md

 meaning that along the code path above, `r` has a predictable and consistent region.
 This is why we choose to use the idea of region *consistency* rather than region *constancy*.

+Note: All methods of an interface that return dynamic references must return said references in regions of equal rank (or rather an equal rank offset).

 ## The Global Region

 There exists a region known as the global region that is allocated globally and